Pitch and putt

-Pitch and putt is an amateur sport very similar to, and derived from, golf, where the hole length is typically up to 90 m and just 2–3 clubs are typically used.
+Pitch and putt is an amateur sport very similar to, and derived from, golf, where the hole length is typically up to 90 m and just 2–3 clubs are normally used.
 The game was organised and developed in Ireland during the early 20th century, before expanding through the 1940s, and is now played in dozens of countries.

+World Federations

-The international governing bodies of the sport include the Federation of International Pitch and Putt Associations (FIPPA) and the International Pitch and Putt Association (IPPA).
+The international governing bodies of the sport are the Federation of International Pitch and Putt Associations (FIPPA) and the International Pitch and Putt Association (IPPA).

 History

-While a similar short par 3 course was opened in 1914 in Portsmouth, England (then known as "miniature golf"), the website of the Federation of International Pitch and Putt Associations suggests that the organised game of pitch and putt began in County Cork, Ireland in the late 1920s, before being developed through the 1940s and then spreading internationally.
+While a similar short par-3 course was opened in 1914 in Portsmouth, England (described as "miniature golf"), the website of the Federation of International Pitch and Putt Associations suggests that the organised game of pitch and putt began in County Cork, Ireland in the late 1920s, before being developed through the 1940s and then spreading internationally.

+A European governing body was formed in 1999–2000, and then a first global governing body by 17 countries in 2006.
+Following this, in 2009, four countries separated and formed a second world body with two other countries.

+Governing bodies and philosophies

-A European governing body was formed in 1999-2000, and then a first global governing body by 17 countries in 2006, and then in 2009, four countries separated and formed a second world body with two other countries.
-The first governing body, the Federation of International Pitch and Putt Associations (FIPPA), with the European Pitch and Putt Association (EPPA), sees Pitch and Putt as a separate sport drawing on golf, and maintains cordial relations with golfing bodies, but does not adopt their rules wholesale.
+The first-formed governing body, the Federation of International Pitch and Putt Associations (FIPPA), with the European Pitch and Putt Association (EPPA), sees Pitch and Putt as a separate sport drawing on golf, and maintains cordial relations with golfing bodies, but does not adopt their rules "wholesale".
 The other governing body, the IPPA, sees Pitch and Putt as a "golf speciality", and uses the Rules of Golf, with two major variations, and a focus on shorter distances between holes.

-Game play
+Gameplay

 The original rules developed in Ireland have been subject to variations as the game has spread, and today each country can devise its own rules.
 The game is played from raised artificial teeing surfaces using a tee and it has its own handicap system.

-For international competitions, countries working within the IPPA framework look to the Rules of Golf (which are published by the Royal and Ancient and the USPGA), while those working within the FIPPA / EPPA framework uses those bodies' shared rules, operating autonomously from the golf authorities.
+For international competitions, countries working within the IPPA framework look to the Rules of Golf (which are published by the Royal and Ancient and the USGA), while those working within the FIPPA / EPPA framework uses those bodies' shared rules, operating autonomously from the golf authorities.